pingcap/docs-cn/system-variables.md

 ### tidb_enable_dist_task <span class="version-mark">New in v7.1.0</span>

-> **Warning:**
->
-> This feature is still in the experimental stage.
-It is not recommended to enable this feature in production environments.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No